DanialArab/Plotly_and_Dash/README.md

 <a name="13"></a>
 ### Converting Plotly to Dash

-+ Dash allows us to easily insert PLotly graphs into the dashboard.
++ Dash allows us to easily insert Plotly graphs into the dashboard.

       import dash
       import dash_core_components as dcc